Welcome!

 All K-12 schools that are located in Northern Colorado qualify to submit an application to the Learning in Our Watershed program.
 Priority will be given to Title 1 schools and 4th grade classes per grant requirements for the largest funder of this program.
 Additional requests from schools from areas beyond NOCO will be considered as funding allows.

 Field trip destinations must be within the Cache NHA boundaries.
-A list of pre-approved destinations includes the Centennial Village, CSU's Environmental Learning Center, the Poudre Learning Center, and Windsor History Museum, and Colorado Youth Outdoors.
+A list of pre-approved destinations includes the Centennial Village, CSU's Environmental Learning Center, the Poudre Learning Center, Fort Collins Museum of Discovery, Windsor History Museum, and Colorado Youth Outdoors.
 Other destinations may be approved based on funding and how the destination ties to the mission of the program.

 Funding typically covers costs associated with transportation and/or admission.